-- Suboxone® isn't designed for injecting which can be painful and can cause tissue and vein damage and blood clots and long term effects on the lungs due to particles getting into the lungs via veins. - Injecting buprenorphine that's been in someone's mouth (even if it's your own) can result in fungal endophthalmitis an infection forms INSIDE the eye.
+- Bup pills aren't designed for injecting which can be painful and can cause tissue and vein damage and blood clots and long term effects on the lungs due to particles getting into the lungs via veins. - Injecting buprenorphine that's been in someone's mouth (even if it's your own) can result in fungal endophthalmitis an infection forms INSIDE the eye.
 This is a big deal, as the internal eye is mostly filled with fluid and quickly turns into a giant abscess.
-Also the retina is a sensitive structure and can get damaged easily.
+Also the retina is a sensitive structure and is easily damaged.